 Stop cold callers

-Coventry's no cold calling sticker pack
+Coventry's no cold calling notice

 We are giving residents the ability to choose whether to receive uninvited sales calls from traders.
 Residents who do not want to receive such visits are invited to get a notice to display on their front door or window to show that they do not welcome cold callers.
 We expect traders to respect the wishes of householders.
 If they do not, it is possible that the trader commits a criminal offence.